Variable speed of light: Dicke's proposal (1957)

 Robert Dicke, in 1957, developed a VSL theory of gravity, a theory in which (unlike general relativity) the speed of light measured locally by a free-falling observer could vary.
 Dicke assumed that both frequencies and wavelengths could vary, which since $c = \nu \lambda$ resulted in a relative change of c.
 Dicke assumed a refractive index $n= \frac{c}{c_0} = 1+\frac{2 GM}{r c^2}$ (eqn.
 5) and proved it to be consistent with the observed value for light deflection.
 In a comment related to Mach's principle, Dicke suggested that, while the right part of the term in eq.
 5 is small, the left part, 1, could have "its origin in the remainder of the matter in the universe".

 Given that in a universe with an increasing horizon more and more masses contribute to the above refractive index, Dicke considered a cosmology where c decreased in time, providing an alternative explanation to the cosmological redshift.

 Subsequent proposals

-Variable speed of light models, including Dicke's, have been developed which agree with all known tests of general relativity.

-Other models claim to shed light on the equivalence principle or make a link to Dirac's large numbers hypothesis.

 Several hypotheses for varying speed of light, seemingly in contradiction to general relativity theory, have been published, including those of Giere and Tan (1986) and Sanejouand (2009).
 In 2003, Magueijo gave a review of such hypotheses.

 Cosmological models with varying speeds of light have been proposed independently by Jean-Pierre Petit in 1988, John Moffat in 1992, and the team of Andreas Albrecht and João Magueijo in 1998 to explain the horizon problem of cosmology and propose an alternative to cosmic inflation.